madhura-pawar/student-crud/README.md

 ### 🔹 Task 2: User Authentication System
 A secure authentication system that allows users to *Register, Login, access a protected Dashboard, and Logout*.

+### 🔹 Task 3: Responsive UI + Dashboard
+Implemented a responsive UI with a dynamic dashboard, integrated *navigation bar with profile section, and styled pages for an enhanced user experience*.

-Both tasks are developed using *PHP & MySQL* and tested locally using *XAMPP*.
+all the tasks are developed using *PHP & MySQL* and tested locally using *XAMPP*.

 ---